Shikhar8990/test-depth-partitioning/README.md

 -**searchPolicy** : search strategy (BFS, DFS or RAND; COVNEW (coverage search - experimental stage))

 **Sample Command**
-The following command launched TDP on program with a bit code file named **prog.bc**.
+The following command launches TDP on program with a bit code file named **prog.bc**.
 TDP is run using 4 worker so we generate 4 initial tests and run it to a timeout of
 1 hour or a depth of 24 (which ever is first).
 The search policy is depth first search.